Todd Goudy

 Todd Goudy is a Canadian politician, who was elected to the Legislative Assembly of Saskatchewan in a by-election on March 1, 2018.
 He represents the electoral district of Melfort as a member of the Saskatchewan Party.
-He was appointed Provincial Secretary responsible for francophone affairs on August 13, 2019.
+He has served as the Secretary to the Minister of Education, Secretary for Francophone Affairs, and Secretary for Parks, Culture and Sports and also spent time as Provincial Secretary, Legislative Secretary to the Premier, Government Whip, a member of the provincial Treasury Board, and a member of the Public Accounts Committee.